 She is more than disappointed: disillusioned, marooned and inconsolable.
 She probably feels stupid and betrayed too.
 That is particularly cruel: Eleanor doesn't have a lot of self-confidence, and this will probably reinforce the feeling that she doesn't worth anything and doesn't deserve anything.

 And there are tears in her eyes that she cannot hold any longer.
-Still, she has pride and doesn't let anyone see that she is crying.
+Still, she has pride and doesn't let anyone see or hear that she is crying.

 I am talking about some details you might have missed because the image is purposely very dark or because the movie runs too fast.
 But when you look at it frame by frame, and if you add some light, you notice them...